AngryCarrot789/FramePFX/README.md

 ### Instructions

+- Clone the project: `git clone --recursive https://github.com/AngryCarrot789/FramePFX`
 - Create a folder called `ffmpeg` in the solution folder.
-- From the downloaded archive copy everything (4 dirs and the LICENCE.txt) into this new ffmpeg folder
+- From the downloaded ffmpeg archive, copy everything (the 4 dirs and the LICENCE.txt) into that new ffmpeg folder

 There should be 8 DLL files in `\FramePFX\ffmpeg\bin`, and one of them should be avcodec-61.dll.
 If it's not 61 you have the wrong version of FFmpeg.
 You can delete the EXE files if you want, since they aren't used